My Story

 “If you can't see God in all, you can't see God at all.
 See God in all." - Yogi Bhajan

 I believe everything is connected.
 The same breath that fills our lungs sustains every living creature.
 The elements that create fire and air in nature exist within our bodies.
 The quantum forces that govern the stars also guide the rhythm of our hearts.
-We are part of something magnificent and vast, and yoga helps us accept this reality.
+We are part of something magnificent and vast, and yoga helps us with this reality.